-- After I reduced my intensity and switched to kettlebell swings, I found that I don’t have those crazy cravings for food, that I used to get when I was training heavy.
+- After I reduced my intensity and switched to kettlebell swings, I found that I don’t have those crazy cravings for food, that I used to get when I was training heavily.

 So long story short, I was able to control my food intake with less intense workouts.
 In fact, now I barely think about the food.